gilbertoca/construtor/park-jpa/core/README.txt

-This module represents the service layer, until now it works with H2 and Postgresql.
+This module represents the service(database access and bussines logic) layer, until now it works with H2 and Postgresql.

 I've not tested with other database, but I've setup other Oracle profile.
 I've setup it to work with EclipseLink and OpenJpa.
 Use the -P parameter to change it.
 OpenJpa is the default one.